 In 1960, Albert Rockwell (descendant of the founder of New Departure Manufacturing Company in Bristol, CT, and nephew of Hugh M. Rockwell) donated the engine to the Connecticut Aeronautical Historical Association.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Rockwell 2-Cyl.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Rockwell 2-Cyl.